Covariant formulation of the Berry connection in non-Hermitian systems: Examples

 That is, under the wave-function norm–preserving condition, the CBC vanishes identically.
 As a result, no geometric phase is accumulated when the state undergoes a cyclic evolution.
-This is in contrast to the conventional left–right Berry connection in~\eqref{Alr}, which generally depends on $\xi$.
+This is in contrast to the conventional left–right Berry connection in~\eqref{Alr}, which generally depends on $\xi$. {In other words, the nonzero left-right Berry connection in \eqref{Alr} arises solely from the metric, rather than from the intrinsic geometry of the Hamiltonian eigenspace.}